 Free from Violence is the Victorian Government's strategy to prevent all forms of family violence and violence against women.

 The Free from Violence Monitoring and Evaluation Strategic Framework (PDF) is for organisations leading or funding prevention programs and initiatives under Free from Violence.
 It can also be used as guidance for any organisation working in primary prevention of family violence.
-The Free from Violence Monitoring and Evaluation Strategic Framework FAQs [PDF] have more information.
+For more information, see the Free from Violence Monitoring and Evaluation Strategic Framework FAQs [PDF].